 Tips on How to Say “No”

-You could just literally say “No, I can’t do that.”
+“No.” is a complete sentence.
+You can just literally say “No.” or “No, I can’t do that.”

 No really, there is absolutely nothing wrong with just saying “No” to someone without giving any reasons or cushioning it in any way.